-1.0 About Regenerative Organic CertifiedTM (ROCTM)
+1.0 About Regenerative Organic Certified®

-Founded in 2017, Regenerative Organic Certified (ROC) is a holistic agriculture certification program requiring adherence to the ROC Framework (standards).
-The ROC Framework is overseen and maintained by the ROA Board of Directors.
+Founded in 2017, Regenerative Organic Certified® is a holistic agriculture certification program requiring adherence to the Regenerative Organic Certified® Framework (standards).
+The Regenerative Organic Certified® Framework is overseen and maintained by the ROA Board of Directors.
 Certification is granted at the farm level.

-ROC is an add-on to the USDA National Organic Program.
-To achieve ROC, an entity must first hold USDA organic certification or an international organic equivalent formally recognized by the National Organic Program (NOP).
+Regenerative Organic Certified® is an add-on to the USDA National Organic Program.
+To become Regenerative Organic Certified®, an entity must first hold USDA organic certification, or an international organic equivalent formally recognized by the National Organic Program (NOP).
 Criteria for international equivalency includes only those countries with which the USDA currently has a trade agreement.
 See "NOP International Equivalents" at www.RegenOrganic.org/Resources for more information.